Auctions are an efficient way of buying property at a good price and avoiding a potentially lengthy sales process.

-Going to an auction is one way to land a property bargain in a quick sale and avoid a potentially lengthy, conventional buying process.
-But it’s often the domain of experienced investors and not for the faint-hearted.
+Property auctions are a good way to land a bargain in a quick sale that avoids a potentially lengthy, conventional buying process.

-Your purchase is binding as soon as the auctioneer’s gavel (hammer) slams on your bid, with all the benefits and drawbacks, that come along with it.
+A purchase at auction is binding as soon as the winning bid is accepted, with all the benefits and drawbacks that come along with it.

 Before even considering buying at auction, it’s important to know what you’re getting into and the potential pitfalls.

 There are two different ways of buying properties at auction, and slightly different rules apply to each:

 The traditional method is often the domain of experienced investors and cash buyers; while the modern method has opened the auction market up to residential buyers who may need a mortgage to secure their new home.

 This handy guide explains the different kinds of auctions, and includes a range of tips and expert advice on what the process entails.

 First off, you’ll need to track down the auction houses operating in the area you want to buy.

 You can use Zoopla to search for auction properties by using "auction" as a keyword in advanced search and this should give you a good idea of the relevant auction houses.
 The listings should also make it clear if the property is being sold via the traditional or modern method.

 Contact the auction houses directly to ask for their latest catalogues and put yourself on the mailing list for future issues.
 It is important to choose a regulated auctioneer, such as a NAVA Propertymark protected auctioneer.